ritikgshah/SpectraMorph/py_implementation.md

 ### Choosing the Right Training Batch Size

-Unlike many HSI super-resolution methods that train on large high-resolution images, SpectraLift trains **directly on the low-resolution HSI domain**.
+Unlike many HSI super-resolution methods that train on large high-resolution images, SpectraMorph trains **directly on the low-resolution HSI domain**.
 This has two important consequences:

 #### 1. Small GPUs Can Still Train Large HSIs

 - Because the LR HSI is much smaller in size, even full-image training is feasible on modest GPUs (e.g., 4–6 GB VRAM).
-- This makes SpectraLift suitable for laptop or lightweight server environments.
+- This makes SpectraMorph suitable for laptop or lightweight server environments.

 #### 2. Very Small Batch Sizes Hurt Performance